Day 1: Quito, Ecuador

 Day 11: Galapagos Islands

-The camp has 8 luxury safari tents perched on a hill, providing comfort and privacy in the wilderness.
-All tents have a balcony with views of the park and the ocean — they are spacious, attractively decorated, and each has a private bathroom, with hot shower and loo.
-Guests can gather by the fireplace in the main room to view the sunsets, taste our chef´s creative dishes that cater for the international palate in the panoramic dining room or enjoy the tranquility of the infinity pool with fabulous ocean scenery.
-GALAPAGOS SAFARI CAMP (B,L,D)
+The camp has eight luxury safari tents perched on a hill, providing comfort and privacy in the wilderness.
+All tents have a balcony with views of the park and the ocean.
+They are spacious, attractively decorated, and each has a private bathroom with hot shower.
+Guests gather by the fireplace in the main room to view the sunsets.
+You savor the chef´s creative dishes that cater to an international palate in the panoramic dining room.
+Enjoy the tranquility of the infinity pool with fabulous ocean scenery.
+Galapagos Safari Camp (B,L,D)

-The trail begins at the village of Bellavista and takes you to some of the biggest hills of the island: Media Luna, Puntudo and Cerro Crocker.
-The distance from Bellavista to Media Luna is 5 km and from there to Puntudo and Cerro Crocker close to 3 km.
-Ornithologists will thrive in this area as there are several bird species that can be observed such as rails, finches and petrels.
-GALAPAGOS SAFARI CAMP (B,L,D)
+Today, continue to explore the island as you hike through the dramatic landscapes.
+The trail begins at the village of Bellavista and takes you to some of the largest hills on the island, including Media Luna, Puntudo and Cerro Crocker.
+The distance from Bellavista to Media Luna is five kilomoters/three miles, and from there to Puntudo and Cerro Crocker is close to three kilometers/1.8 miles.
+Bird watchers will savor the variety of bird species see including rails, finches and petrels.
+Galapagos Safari Camp (B,L,D)

-This morning you are transferred to Baltra airport to board your private plane to Guayaquil and then to the USA.
+This morning you are transferred to Baltra airport to board your private plane to Guayaquil to connect with your onward flight.
 (B)

 Land price, per person, double occupancy: From US$800 per person per day.